Lars Jaeger: Writing about the history and philosophy of science and technology

 Ingredients for a Sustainable Energy and Climate Policy" provides an entertaining presentation of the essential issues of energy policy and their impact.
 His two 2022 books are: 1.
 "The Stumbling Progress of 20th Century Science - How Crises and Great Minds Have Shaped Our Modern World" describes the revolutionary development of ALL sciences from around 1880 to 1950, and 2.
 "Emmy Noether - Her rocky Path to the topf of Mathematics" (in German)". gives a biography - readable also for non-mathematicians - of the greatest female mathematician in history.

+Summarizing and reflecting the developments in the world of science through the last 60 years, „ Where Is Science Leading Us?: And What Can We Do to Steer It? “, written together with Michel Dacorogna, was published in 2024.

+Two books, one on nuclear fusion, another on artificial intelligence, are expected to be published in 2024/2025.

-On his web page Jaeger publishes a bi-weekly blog on matters of science, technology, philosophy, and spirituality.
-He also blogs regularly on the German platform scilogs.de.
+On his web page Jaeger published a bi-weekly blog on matters of science, technology, philosophy, and spirituality.
+He also published regularly on the German platform scilogs.de.